donkirkby/donimoes/raw_rules/new_rules.md

     1 5 1 5 5 4

 # Games
-## 77
+## Khufu
 I spent a lot of my childhood playing Oh Hell, so I loved David Parlett's 99 when I read his book, "Original Card Games".
 Building your bid out of three cards from your hand adds a lovely puzzle to the beginning of each hand.

-In this game, I tried to capture some of that bidding puzzle, and mix it with the double suits in the Decktet.
+In this game, I tried to capture some of that bidding puzzle and also take advantage of the dominoes' flexibility.
+You can choose whether to use the big number or the small number of each domino as its suit.
+Since David Parlett said he preferred the name Sphinx for his game, I called this Khufu - the Sphinx's neighbour.

+New players should play a round without any bidding, then add bidding for tricks, then add bidding for big or small suits.

 ### Setup
 Shuffle the dominoes face down, then each player flips over one domino.
 Highest